ujwalsinghania/react/Component-Patterns/README.md

 - **Predictability**: It's easy to know exactly where data is fetched (the Container) and where styling is applied (the Presentational).
 - **Testability**: Purely presentational components are extremely easy to test and mocked data can be passed as props.

-> **Note on Hooks**: With the advent of React Hooks (`useEffect`, `useState`, custom hooks), the strict need for separate Container components has diminished, as logic can now be extracted into Custom Hooks directly inside Presentational components.
-An example of this modern approach is included in the file!

 ---